 WHAT ARE THE CARS?

-The Fiesta Rally3 is based on Ford’s standard road-going model, but delivers 215bhp from its 1.5 litre engine and 400Nm of torque.
+The Fiesta Rally3 is based on Ford’s standard road-going model, but delivers over 235bhp from its 1.5 litre engine and 400Nm of torque.
 This is sent to all four wheels via a five-speed sequential gearbox.

 IS THERE A PRIZE?